RaphaelRibes/GeCKO-MTruncatula/READ_MAPPING/README.md

 - *SAMTOOLS_INDEX_OPTIONS:*&nbsp;&nbsp;&nbsp;Any list of options you would like to pass to the 'samtools index' command.
 Be careful to provide them between quotes.
 The "-c" option is already included.

 **BAM FILTERING**
+- *REMOVE_DUP_MARKDUPLICATES:*&nbsp;&nbsp;&nbsp;Whether or not to remove duplicates after the mapping step.
+They will be marked either way.
+[TRUE or FALSE]
 - *SAMTOOLS_VIEW_FILTERS1:*&nbsp;&nbsp;&nbsp;Any list of filters you would like to pass to the 'samtools view' command after the mapping step.
 Eg for CREATE_SUB_BAMS set to TRUE: "-F 256 -F 2048 -f 2" to discard unproperly paired, non primary and supplementary reads before the extraction step.
 Eg for CREATE_SUB_BAMS set to FALSE: "-q 30" to discard alignments with a mapping quality (MAPQ score) lower than 30.
 - *SAMTOOLS_VIEW_FILTERS2:*&nbsp;&nbsp;&nbsp;Any list of filters you would like to pass to the 'samtools view' command after the remapping step.
 Eg: "-q 30" to discard alignments with a mapping quality (MAPQ score) lower than 30.
 If CREATE_SUB_BAMS is set to FALSE, leave blank (the command will not be called anyway).